A Lesson to Learn: Hims & Hers Health Inc. (HIMS)

 Analysts’ Opinion of HIMS

-Many brokerage firms have already submitted their reports for HIMS stocks, with Guggenheim repeating the rating for HIMS by listing it as a “Buy.”
-The predicted price for HIMS in the upcoming period, according to Guggenheim is $10 based on the research report published on April 14th of the current year 2022.
+Many brokerage firms have already submitted their reports for HIMS stocks, with SVB Leerink repeating the rating for HIMS by listing it as a “Underperform.”
+The predicted price for HIMS in the upcoming period, according to SVB Leerink is $4 based on the research report published on July 15th of the current year 2022.

-Credit Suisse, on the other hand, stated in their research note that they expect to see HIMS reach a price target of $8.
-The rating they have provided for HIMS stocks is “Outperform” according to the report published on April 01st, 2022.
+Guggenheim, on the other hand, stated in their research note that they expect to see HIMS reach a price target of $10.
+The rating they have provided for HIMS stocks is “Buy” according to the report published on April 14th, 2022.

-Deutsche Bank gave a rating of “Hold” to HIMS, setting the target price at $7 in the report published on March 10th of the current year.
+Credit Suisse gave a rating of “Outperform” to HIMS, setting the target price at $8 in the report published on April 01st of the current year.

 Insider Trading